Cazzimperio/DnDCompendium/Bestiary/Community/README.md

 This folder contains unofficial material

-For official material please go to [community bestiary](../Official)
+For official material please go to [official bestiary](../Official)